 The Best Practice Guidance reminds licensing authorities that it is perfectly possible for an older vehicle to be in good condition and that the setting of an age limit beyond which they will not licence vehicles may be arbitrary and disproportionate.

-The limits set by the Council are considered necessary and proportionate to promote public safety and the other objectives of this Policy however it is accepted that a greater frequency of testing may be appropriate for older vehicles.
+Therefore at this time we do not intend to implement an upper age limit on the vehicles we licence.
+The limits set by the Council are considerednecessary and proportionate to promote public safety and the otherobjectives of this Policy however it is accepted that a greater frequency of testing may be appropriate for older vehicles.